 This bizarre Los Angeles Museum is not for the faint of heart and defiantly not for children.
 Exhibits include serial killers, bones, and skeletons, crime scenes, morgue photos, executions, severed body parts, and death photos.
-No pictures are allowed inside so you will have to visit this place and see for yourself.
+No pictures are allowed inside, so you will have to visit this place and see for yourself.
 Plan on spending about an hour walking around the museum if you have the stomach for it!
 Museum of Death Address 6031 Hollywood Blvd.
 Los Angeles, California, 90028

 Displays a collection of from the Holy Land artifacts gathered by explorer Antonia F. Futterer.
 The Holyland Exhibition is open year-round and can be visited by appointment only.
 The museum features four rooms.
-Damascus room, Pharaohs Treasury, Archaeology, and bible arr room.
+Damascus room, Pharaohs Treasure, Archaeology, and bible arr room.
 Some items in the collection date back as far as 5,000-year-old.
-For reservations to view the exhibition call 323-664-3162.
+For reservations to view the exhibition, call 323-664-3162.
 Address 2215 Lake View Ave.
 Los Angeles, California, 90039.

 Necromance Melrose Avenue